Superior Stateroom Deck 3

 You will start your day with an immersion in Japanese tradition.
 Through the transcendent thumping rhythms, you will discover the art of the taiko, the large drum sculpted from elm or keyaki (zelkova or Japanese elm) wood.
 The word "taiko" also designates the way of playing the drum, meaning that the instrument and the way of playing its music are thus inextricably linked.
 Legend has it that the divinity of mirth, Uzume, helped the gods bring light to earth by drawing the goddess of sun, Amaterasu, out of her cave.
 To do this, she danced on a barrel, thus creating the taiko.

-Then, dressed in kimono, a symbol of Japanese culture, you'll enjoy Japanese calligraphy, considered the art of achieving longevity and mastery of body and mind.
+Then, you will enjoy Japanese calligraphy, considered the art of achieving longevity and mastery of body and mind.
 Buddhist monks use calligraphy as a form of meditation.
 Dressed in kimono, symbol of Japanese culture.

 Transfer back to your hotel for a short break to freshen up.